contaware/git-docs-notes/README.md

   ```

   - The first form uses **shell globs** which do stage the files inside `<dirname>` only, dot-files are NOT staged and `.gitignore` is NOT honored.
   - The double-quotes in the second form do prevent shell globbing and thus **let git do the globbing**.
 This means that all files under `<dirname>` are staged recursively, dot-files are also staged and `.gitignore` is honored.
+The `*` and `?` glob characters **can match directory separators**, see [here](https://git-scm.com/docs/gitglossary.html#def_pathspec).
     Note: the Windows Command Prompt does not know shell globbing, for that terminal git will always perform the globbing.

 - Stage all tracked files that have been modified or deleted: